faustofjunqueira/node-express-typescript/README.md

 #### BusinessError (422)

-_Comming soon_
+_Coming soon_

 #### InternalServerError (500)

 This error represents any generic error that occurs inside of the application.
-If error thrown not will handler, and happen inside of a controller, the boilerplate will transform this error in InternalServerError and emit the 500 status code.
+If error happen inside of a controller and is not handled, the boilerplate will transform this error in `InternalServerError` and emit the 500 status code.

 #### NotImplementedError (501)

-If you want implement a method and do not are completed.
-You can emit this error.
-But it's not recomended.
+If you want to implement a method and it isn't completed yet.
+You can emit this error, **but it's not recomended**.

 ## Library References